muratk3n/thirdwave/en/README.md

 ---

-Heard about Barbour from @skdh vid, his vid touched to Leibniz, relations.
-Sounded like Lee Smolin, and indeed there is ref to Barb in *Einstein's Unfinihed Revolution*,
+Heard about Barbour from @skdh vid, one Barbour lec touches on Leibniz, relations.
+Sounded like Lee Smolin, and indeed there is ref to Barb in *Einstein's Unfinihed Revolution*.
+He took some ideas from B

 ---